 Eventually Thailand cut its national budget for tourism and closed the nearby airport, and Woonsen was laid off.
 She moved to Phuket for its busy tourist attraction to work in a beauty clinic, then eventually to Pattaya, and finally landed in the beach island Koh Kut for the next 5 years as a chef.
 She was later recruited to come to America, and is celebrating her 5th year in Portland as the Executive Chef of Sweet Basil Thai Cuisine.

-One sentence to describe yourself and where you came from:
+One sentence to describe yourself:

 I am a transgender woman Chef from Thailand!!!
 I am KaTuey (trans) (กะเทย)!